 Three cheeses, artichokes, and fresh spinach makes this warm spinach and artichoke dip extra creamy and delicious.
-Jump to the Creamy Spinach and Artichoke Dip Recipe or read on to see our tips for making it.

 We love this warm gooey dip with not one, but three cheeses, lots of artichoke, fresh spinach and garlic.
 Serve this with pita wedges, chips, bread or vegetables.
 This would also be amazing smeared onto bread instead of mayo for sandwiches or added to the top of seared chicken for dinner.

 How to Make the Best Spinach Artichoke Dip